What is Rhodium?

 The primary use of rhodium is in the automotive industry, where it plays a crucial role in catalytic converters.
 These devices are essential for reducing harmful emissions from internal combustion engines by facilitating the conversion of toxic gases such as carbon monoxide and nitrogen oxides into less harmful substances.
 Rhodium's effectiveness in this process is due to its ability to catalyze reactions at high temperatures, which is vital for meeting stringent environmental regulations.
 Additionally, rhodium is used in the production of various chemical compounds and as a catalyst in several industrial processes, including the manufacture of nitric acid and hydrogenation reactions.

 Beyond its industrial applications, rhodium is also utilized in jewelry and decorative items.
-Its reflective properties and resistance to tarnishing make it an attractive choice for plating white gold and silver jewelry, enhancing their appearance and durability.
+Its reflective properties and resistance to tarnishing make it an attractive choice for plating white gold and silver jewelry.
 Furthermore, rhodium's unique luster adds a brilliant shine to various decorative pieces, making it a popular choice among artisans and designers.
 As industries continue to evolve and seek sustainable solutions, the demand for rhodium is expected to remain strong.
+Here at St. Louis Gold Buyers and Jewelry Center the majority of our white gold and sterling silver jewelry is coated with Rhodium, adding addition value to your piece of jewelry, enhancing its appearance and its durability.